STEPBRIDGE

 ADAPTED SCHOOL CURRICULUM

-We provide common classes and individual work according to each child abilities, needs and difficulties.
+We provide group classes and individual work according to each child’s abilities, needs, and difficulties.

 SOCIAL SKILLS AND BEHAVIOR

-We provide activities to strengthen children listening, understanding and following instructions.
-We help them expressing their needs, their pain, control anger and follow safety rules.
+We provide activities to strengthen children’s listening, understanding, and ability to follow instructions.
+We help them express their needs and feelings, manage their anger, and follow safety rules.

 GUIDANCE, ADVICE TO PARENTS

-We guide the parents and give advice, recommendations, practical exercises to help them cope with difficulties encountered with their child.
+We guide parents and provide advice, recommendations, and practical exercises to help them cope with any difficulties they encounter with their child.
 We use a weekly communication notebook.

 A school for special needs children

-We help the children to raise their level of awareness, increase/improve their listening skills in order to follow instructions, to listen to their parents at home, to listen and follow instructions at school, to pay more attention and understand their surroundings, to concentrate on a task / exercise or throughout an activity.
+We help children raise their level of awareness and improve their listening skills so that they can listen to their parents at home, listen and follow instructions at school, pay more attention to and understand their surroundings, and concentrate on a task or exercise throughout an activity.

-A child who listens well and learns to follow instructions can also better control his emotions and tolerate frustration.
-Listening/hearing activities also help children develop their attention, their cognitive skills, the language, the comprehension.
+A child who listens well and learns to follow instructions can also better control their emotions and tolerate frustration.

-We noticed that many parents ask the child to “learn, learn” and acquire more knowledge.
-We are however interested in the links between knowledge and their practical application, concrete actions.
+Many parents ask their children to “learn, learn” and acquire more knowledge.
+We are, however, interested in the link between knowledge and its practical application through concrete actions.

-We noticed that some special needs children are able to read, to spell words and to write sentences but seem not to really understand the meaning of what they read, what they write.
-The same children are sometimes unable to follow a daily life instruction such as ‘’Please go and take a glass of water’’, ‘’Please take your bag’’, ‘’Do you want to play with me?’’, ‘’Which song do you like?’’.
+Some special needs children are able to read, spell words, and write sentences, but do not really understand the meaning of what they read or write.
+These same children are sometimes unable to follow simple daily-life instructions such as “Please go and get a glass of water,” “Please take your bag,” “Do you want to play with me?” or “Which song do you like?”

-Indeed it is essential that the child listens, understands his interlocutor (s), makes himself understood, can formulate a request according to a real need or a desire, can respond / react appropriately and adopt the most appropriate behavior according to the context.
+Indeed, it is essential that a child listens to and understands their interlocutors, makes themselves understood, can formulate a request according to a real need or desire, responds or reacts appropriately, and adopts the most appropriate behavior according to the context.

-We therefore focus all our work on UNDERSTANDING.
-Understanding the world around us, the relations between things and their environment, between people, the concepts essential to everyday life and to the learnings – language, reading and writing, mathematics, science, social skills -.
+We therefore focus all our work on UNDERSTANDING: understanding the world around us; the relationships between things and their environment; relationships between people; and the concepts essential to everyday life and learning—language, reading and writing, mathematics, science, and social skills.

-Whatever the child better understands spoken language or needs visual / auditory aids, it is important to establish with the parents and the child clear ways to make each other understand and communicate.
+Whether a child better understands spoken language or needs visual or auditory aids, it is important to establish, with the parents and the child, clear ways to understand each other and communicate, and achieve greater social integration.

-We prepare common activities – small groups – and a lot of individual work is dedicated to each child, according to his abilities, needs and difficulties.
-We follow English and Khmer school program curricula, at each child own pace.
+We prepare shared activities in small groups, and a lot of individual work is dedicated to each child, according to their abilities, needs, and difficulties.
+We follow the English and Khmer school curricula, at each child’s own pace.

-Whatever the learning disorder or disability is, we softly try to expand the range of activities and possibilities, interests and games.
-Each concept is taught following various activities and materials, experiences.
+Whatever the learning disorder or disability, we gently try to expand the range of activities and possibilities, as well as interests and games.
+Each concept is taught through various activities, materials, and hands-on experiences.

-Many parents encourage their child to learn, but it´s also very important to settle and work on positive learning dispositions and aptitudes.
-Being in the relationship, motivated to learn new things, active, focused and persevering, also creative is essential for the smooth running of education and learning.
-These dispositions and aptitudes have an impact on the capacities and the quality of improvement of knowledge and skills.
+Many parents encourage their children to learn, but it is also very important to establish and work on positive learning dispositions and aptitudes.
+Being engaged in relationships, motivated to learn new things, active, focused, persevering, and creative is essential for the smooth running of education and learning.
+These dispositions and aptitudes have an impact on learning capacity and on the quality of progress in knowledge and skills.

-Stepbridge adapted learning center first establish a learning environment in which the child feels valued, safe, confident, respected, framed by rules of conduct, supported in his efforts, interested and motivated.
+Stepbridge first establishes a learning environment in which the child feels valued, safe, confident, and respected; is guided by clear rules of conduct; and is supported in their efforts, interested, and motivated.

-Who has not known parents struggling to make them heard, to be obeyed by their little ones?
-How can parents make a child listening to them, follow their instructions, have an appropriate behavior?
-Teachers, educators, guardians also face the same difficulties.
+Who has not known parents struggling to make themselves heard and to be obeyed by their little ones?
+How can parents make a child listen to them, follow instructions, and adopt appropriate behavior?

-Some children get easily angry and have more tantrums than others – they scream, hit other people or hurt themselves, throw objects, get very violent -.
-From 18 months this is part of the normal development of the child.
-He tests his parents and their limits, their strengths, wants to get their attention.
-They also have lower tolerance for frustration.
-However, this is more common in special needs children who have difficulty in expressing themselves, in expressing their feelings, a speech delay, anxiety.
-It remains important to help them face the constraint, to set clear limits, to put simple words on what is happening.
+Some children get angry easily and have more tantrums than others—they scream, hit other people or hurt themselves, throw objects, and may become violent.
+From around 18 months of age, this can be part of a child’s normal development.
+Children test their parents and their limits, seek attention, and often have a lower tolerance for frustration.
+However, this behavior is more common among special needs children who have difficulty expressing themselves or their feelings, experience speech delays, or suffer from anxiety.
+It therefore remains important to help them face constraints, set clear limits, and use simple words to describe what is happening.

-We therefore establish clear rules and their consequences through useful actions, and help the parents to do the same at home, according the child´s age and maturity.
+We therefore establish clear rules and their consequences through meaningful actions, and we help parents do the same at home, according to the child’s age and level of maturity.

-We prepare activities, exercises and games likely to develop and strengthen children listening, understanding and following instructions´ skills, to improve their behavior and to acquire good work habits both at school and at home.
+We prepare activities, exercises, and games designed to improve their behavior, and help them acquire good work habits both at school and at home.

-We also help special needs children to establish an eye-contact, working on attention and developing eye-hand coordination in order to prepare him for school inclusion.
-We also help them expressing their feelings and needs / wants, their pain in order to help them grow up and step by step being able to express and to manage / control anger without violence, screaming, throwing objects or furniture, and follow safety rules.
+We also help special needs children develop eye contact, work on attention, and improve eye–hand coordination in order to prepare them for school inclusion.
+We further support them in expressing their feelings, needs, and pain, so that they can grow and gradually learn to express and manage anger without violence, screaming, or throwing objects, and to follow safety rules.

 Hand Washing

-It’s no secret that good hand washing is the key to good hygiene.
-At Stepbridge Center, we make sure your child knows to use soap and lather well.
-We hand wash before lunch, after going to the toilet, after playing outside, after school.
+At the Stepbridge we make sure children use soap and lather well.
+Hands are washed before and after lunch, after using the toilet, after playing outside, and after school.

 Good Eating Habits

-This is not only a basic hygiene skill for kids but it should be a lifelong habit.
-Covering your cough is just respectful to everyone around you.
-Sneezing into a tissue and then washing hands is the most hygienic way to go.
-At Stepbridge Center, we teach your kid to cough and sneeze into their elbow instead of their hands.
+This is not only a basic hygiene skill for children, but also a lifelong habit.
+Covering a cough is a sign of respect for others.
+Sneezing into a tissue and washing hands afterward is the most hygienic practice.

 Toilet Skills

-Each program is established together with the child and his family / guardians.
-An I.E.P. is based on the observations, needs, resources, skills and difficulties of the child, requests of the parents.
-It settles clear, precise, coherent, appropriate and achievable objectives, means and strategies.
-It is defined for a period of time – 3 to 6 months, 6 to 12 months -, evaluable and updated according to the progress made by the child.
-It can concern one or more fields such as learnings, communication and language skills, behavior, social skills, fine motor skills, etc.
+Each program is developed in collaboration with the child and their family.
+An IEP is based on observations of the child’s needs, resources, skills, and difficulties, as well as on parents’ requests.
+It sets clear, precise, coherent, appropriate, and achievable objectives, along with the means and strategies to reach them.
+It is defined for a specific period—3 to 6 months or 6 to 12 months—is evaluated regularly, and updated according to the child’s progress.
+It may cover one or more areas, such as learning, communication and language skills, behavior, social skills, fine motor skills, and others.

 PROGRAMS & FACILITIES